Modern YEAR TWENTY-ONE (Part 2)

 Early July—the second part of issue #1 begins on “Week 61, Day 1.”
 Love this series.
 Booster has spent the last week trying to impress the new JLA in order to gain membership on the team.
 Meanwhile, Supernova has spent the past couple of months mooching off of Booster and playing Online Madden Football all day, every day.
 As Booster cleans up after his juvenile roommate, Rip Hunter shows up and exclaims that all of history pre-dating Infinite Crisis/52 is in a “malleable” state due to the actions of Superboy-Prime (during IC) and Mr. Mind (during 52).
 Although, Rip does mumble that “punching history” is a ridiculous concept!
 Basically, the entire past of the DCU is like wet cement and is filled with temporal anomalies in the form of very accessible worm-holes.
 These worm-holes are vulnerable to manipulation by evil forces and thus, Rip has recruited Booster (and Skeets) to travel throughout the timestream to seal up the holes and fix any possible errors.
 Rip plans to travel through the timestream in his Timesphere, from which he can send Booster through the worm-holes and retrieve him after he has done his temporal bandaging.
 In essence, Booster will operate from the “shadows of time,” thus becoming the most important hero to ever grace the DCU.
 However, when Booster learns that no one else will ever realize this fact, and he will be forever stuck with his B-list “loser” reputation, he tells Rip to piss off and leaves to meet with the JLA.
 At the meeting, the JLA offers Booster a spot on the team!
 However, when Booster sees a premonition of Hal Jordan’s death as a result of his involvement on the team, the former realizes what his destiny is.
 Batman is stunned as Booster turns down JLA membership and becomes Rip’s official secret “time-cop” instead.
 NOTE: This issue amazingly has a flash-forward to “Week 104, Day 1” which would put us around the end of April of our next Bat Year (2010).
 In this one panel flash-forward we see a little event called Final Crisis!
 Holy shit!
 Wonder what that’s all about?
 Also, don’t forget, the Countdown 37 title on the cover is WRONG.
 Countdown hasn’t started yet.

-–The Brave and the Bold Vol. 3 #29
+–The Brave and The Bold Vol. 3 #29

 Everyone’s favorite reanimated dummy hippie/Trash Elemental, Brother Power the Geek, has been dormant since the 1960s (besides a very brief reemergence in Swamp Thing Vol. 2 Annual #5 way back in Bat Year Thirteen).
 But now he’s back in Gotham and Batman finally meets the strange character.
 After a night of regular patrol, Batman fails to arrive on time to save a baby from an arson fire.
 Luckily, Brother Power is on hand and saves the child.